- This event has passed.

 - The way the Theraplay session sequence improves regulation and resilience

-- Describe six physiological states described in Polyvagal Theory and their significance for play therapy.
+- List six physiological states described in Polyvagal Theory and their significance for play therapy.

 - Describe how the sequence of a play therapy session can be planned and carried out to maximize client safety, social engagement and regulation.

-- Describe the 4 components of the Theraplay model and how PVT concepts influence these Theraplay process components.
+- Name the 4 components of the Theraplay model and how PVT concepts influence these Theraplay process components.

-- Describe PVT related responses to 4 possible problems in Theraplay treatment: retraction of the client’s social engagement system, client active or frozen mobilization, client shut down, client rejection of nurture.
+- Identify PVT related responses to 4 possible problems in Theraplay treatment: retraction of the client’s social engagement system, client active or frozen mobilization, client shut down, client rejection of nurture.

 Salo, S., Flykt, M., Mäkelä, J., Lassenius-Panula, L., Korja, R.,Lindaman, S. & Punamäki, R-L. (2020): The impact of Theraplay® therapy on parent-child interaction and child psychiatric symptoms: a pilot study, International Journal of Play, DOI: 10.1080/21594937.2020.1806500